Snežana Paunović: Kosovo Serb representative (2006–13)

-declaration of independence in 2008, the Serbian government held its own municipal elections within the territory and among Kosovo Serb refugees.
-Paunović was elected as a SPS delegate for Peć, where a coalition of the Democratic Party of Serbia (DSS) and New Serbia (NS) won a narrow and contentious victory.
-A new administration was also constituted for Đakovica during this time, and Paunović stood down as coordinator.
+declaration of independence in 2008, the Serbian government controversially held its own municipal elections within the territory and among Kosovo Serb refugee communities.
+Paunović was elected as a SPS member of the Peć local assembly, which met in Central Serbia; a coalition of the Democratic Party of Serbia (DSS) and New Serbia (NS) won a narrow and contentious victory for the municipality, and she served as a member of the opposition.
+A new administration was also constituted for Đakovica during this time, and she stood down as coordinator.

-The Peć municipal government proved unstable, and the assembly was dissolved for a new election in August 2009.
+The Peć municipal government elected in 2008 proved unstable, and the assembly was dissolved for a new election in August 2009.
 This election was won by the Socialist Party.
 Online sources do not indicate if Paunović was re-elected to the assembly.

 In June 2010, the Serbian government dissolved the assemblies for seven Kosovo municipalities, charging they had become dysfunctional and inefficient.
-Paunović was appointed as coordinator for Dečani, one of the municipalities in question.
-As in Peć and Đakovica, almost the entire Serb community of Dečani had been forced into exile in 1999.
+Paunović was appointed as the new coordinator for Dečani, one of the municipalities in question.
+As in Peć and Đakovica, practically the entire Serb community of Dečani had been forced into exile in 1999.
 In November 2010, Paunović reported that graves in a local Serbian Orthodox cemetery had been desecrated.
-In 2012, she and other Kosovo Serb officials took part in negotiations with Serbian president Tomislav Nikolić on the future of the disputed province and the status of its Serb community.
+In 2012, she and other Kosovo Serb officials took part in negotiations with Serbian president Tomislav Nikolić on the future of Kosovo and the status of its Serb community.
 She stood down as coordinator for Dečani in 2013.